Skip to main content

 Is Frankfurt a good base for a short city break?

 Yes, Frankfurt is an excellent base for a short city break.
-It combines major skyline views, historic landmarks, museums, shopping, and strong neighborhood variety in a city that is easy to enjoy over a few days.
+It combines skyline views, historic landmarks, museums, shopping, and strong neighborhood variety in a city that is easy to enjoy over a few days.

 When is the best time to visit Frankfurt?